yilab/shelloid/README.md

 * Simplified DB API with built-in connection pooling.

+* Built-in simulator for controlled functional testing of application/controller logic (work in progress - please see sim/main.js in the shelloid-sample-app).
+Will support control of the flow of time as well as specification and verification of temporal properties.

 Currently the software is in very early alpha stage with featured being added on a daily (even hourly) basis.
 First full featured alpha release is expected to happen in a week or so.
 After that I will be putting up more documentation.

 Meanwhile you could try this to get an idea of the platform: